fry69/vite-plugin-localcaddy/packages/vite-plugin-localcaddy/USAGE.md

 ## Best Practices

+1. **Use `.localhost` TLD** — Officially reserved for loopback testing, works everywhere without setup
-1. **Use explicit domains for production-like setups** — This makes it clear which service is which
+2. **Use explicit domains for production-like setups** — This makes it clear which service is which
-2. **Enable verbose mode during initial setup** — Helps diagnose configuration issues
+3. **Enable verbose mode during initial setup** — Helps diagnose configuration issues
-3. **Add /etc/hosts entries for all your local domains** — Ensures reliable resolution
 4. **Keep Caddy running in a dedicated terminal** — So you can see logs if issues arise
 5. **Use the same serverId across projects** — Allows them to share one Caddy server instance
 6. **Trust Caddy's CA immediately** — Avoids certificate warnings later
+7. **Use import aliases from deno.json** — Avoid explicit package specifiers in source code

 ## See Also